markwragg/markwragg.github.io/drafts/powershell-vs-python.md

 $z = [double]3.14
 ```

-`float` in PowerShell maps to `System.Single` which is a 32 bit integer. `double` is used in the example above to be equivalent to the Python `float` which uses a 64 bit integer.
+`float` in PowerShell maps to `System.Single` which is a 32 bit floating-point number. `double` is used in the example above to be equivalent to the Python `float` which uses a 64 bit integer.

 </div>
 </td>